archer2099/android_device_samsung_b6qksx/README.md

-# TWRP Device Tree for Samsung Galaxy Z Fold6 5G (Korean version)
+# TWRP Device Tree for Samsung Galaxy Z Fold6 5G (Korea version)

 ## For Decryption
 Not available.